panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }
 ```

-Open the [demo](https://codesandbox.io/s/infinite-loop-obj-dependency-7t26v?file=/src/App.js) and type a few different words, one of which to be `'secret'`.
-You will notice that as soon as you type the word `'secret'`, the `secret.countSecrets` state variable starts to grow uncontrollably.
+Open the [demo](https://codesandbox.io/s/infinite-loop-obj-dependency-7t26v?file=/src/App.js) and type some words, one of which to be `'secret'`.
+As soon as you type the word `'secret'`, the `secret.countSecrets` state variable starts to grow uncontrollably.

 That's an infinite loop problem.